 World Vegan Day falls on the first of November, but every day is an excellent reminder of all the reasons that turning vegan may save the planet.

 Livestock such as cows, pigs, chickens, etc., are entitled to fair existence.
-They are friendly and clever creatures with every emotion equivalent to that of how we feel.
+They are friendly and clever creatures with every emotion equivalent to how we feel.

 They don’t have to agonize from the moment they are born until they die.
 But, for many animals, it is their reality when they are birthed into industrial farms.